Recently my Grandma called me on the phone specifically to ask me “Can CBD get you high?”

 Cannabidiol, or CBD as most know it, is a cannabinoid found within the cannabis plant that on its own actually works against the paranoia and trippy effects caused by the high of the infamous tetrahydrocannabinol, or THC.
 So in reality, it is about as far from the spectrum of “getting you high” as you can go.

-It’s even well known among those that partake in the ganja that consuming cannabidiol can shield against “greening out”; AKA going into anxiety mode when you realized you consumed a bit too much devil’s lettuce and are now questioning whether or not you are still, in fact, alive.
+It’s even well known among those that partake in the ganja that consuming cannabidiol can shield against “greening out”; AKA the anxiety mode that occurs when you realized you consumed a bit too much THC.

 So What in CBD Products WILL Get me High?

-Some hemp products, such as CBD flower, inevitably contain a bit of THC or THCA in them as they’re naturally growing.
+Some hemp products, such as CBD flowers, inevitably contain a bit of THC or THCA in them as they’re naturally growing.
 Both THC and THCA contribute to getting you high.
-Now at this point you may be on-board with THC and its ‘high-ness’ or perhaps even experienced it yourself, but what about THCA?

-By comparison, most joints of regular marijuana you can buy in legal states typically runs from 20-25% THC.
-Even as a daily smoker, taking a few puffs from a 20-25% THC joint will get you high.
+By comparison most joints of regular marijuana you can buy in legal states typically runs from 20-25% THC.
+Even as a daily smoker, taking a few good puffs from a 20-25% THC joint will get you high.
 Maybe not blistering, making-cement-in-your-mouth-with-Mint-Milanos-high, but decently high.

 So in short, CBD does not get you high, THC and THCA does.
 But how can you know if what you’re using has THC and THCA?